GSA/ai-experience-sharing-platform/deployment/README.md

 ### Bootstrap cloud.gov

 First, you must initialize a new cloud.gov space.
-This includes creating a space in the target cloud.gov organization, an S3 bucket for Terraform state storage, and a service user and corresponding key for CI jobs.
+This includes creating a space in the target cloud.gov organization, an S3 bucket for Terraform state storage, user provided service for login.gov, user provided service for strapi specific environment secrets, a service user and corresponding key for CI jobs.
 Use the setup operation for this purpose:

 ```bash
 ./deployment/manage.sh setup -o <organization name> -s <space name>